sismo-core/sismo-docs/technical-documentation/sismo-hub/data-providers.md

 In a `GroupGenerator`, users can query data.
 We have developed `dataProviders` to facilitate querying.
 We currently support the following `dataProviders`:

+* `AttestationStationProvider`: allows you to query any attestation on Optimism's AttestationStation using a [Subgraph](https://thegraph.com/hosted-service/subgraph/wslyvh/optimism-atst)
 * `GraphQLProvider`:  allows launching arbitrary graphQL queries
 * `RestProvider`:  allows launching arbitrary REST queries
 * `BigQueryProvider`: allows launching arbitrary BigQuery queries on the Ethereum mainnet and Polygon dataset